CrazeXD/CrazeXD/README.md

 # Hi there! 👋

-I'm Craze, a passionate high school student with a love for coding and problem-solving.
+I'm Rishabh, a passionate high school student with a love for coding and problem-solving.
 Welcome to my GitHub profile!

 ## About Me